Zucchini Noodle Mock Pasta Salad (Video)

 Historical Notes for this Recipe:

-19 Comments on “Zucchini Noodle Mock Pasta Salad (Video)”
+19 Comments on “Zucchini Pasta Salad”

-I bought the Newman’s Own Classic Olive Oil and Vinegar Dressing as you suggested and WE LOVE IT!
+I bought the Newmanโs Own Classic Olive Oil and Vinegar Dressing as you suggested and WE LOVE IT!
 (You might want to add it to your Kalyn’s picks)

 One thing i don’t like about it, however, is that the bottle doesnt not have a squirt top, so the dressing dribbles on the outside and the jar gets greasy.
 By the time I get it shook up and unscrew the cap, the spices have settled back to the bottom!
 I recently wrote Newmans Cust.
 Svc about this issue.
 Perhaps you might have more influence if you wrote them!